weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 #### Non-Goals

 *   Parity with ArgoCD (we want to compete, but not copy)
 *   Replacing some/any parts of WKP
 *   Cluster bootstrapping
 *   Replace flux
 *    - but only due to this WEP only covering the CLI.
 When we add the UI, we will require parity between the two.
-*   The ability to perform all operations within a Kubernetes cluster without using the CL or UII.  i.e., using only WeGO operators.
+*   The ability to perform all operations within a Kubernetes cluster without using the CL or UI.  i.e., using only WeGO operators.
 All capabilities will have manifests but phase 1 will require some imperative calls.
     *   Some manifests explode in CLI, some in UI
+    * **This will be one of the first areas addressed in the the next phase.
+We will need the ablity to add applications without the UI or CLI. i.e., declaratively.**
 *   The ability to run on ARM architectures